tripdragon/uhhhhhrobots/README.md

 Or we can use these questions to formulate a future event instead and give ourselves a better stretch of time to organize properly.

 #Start
-Discussed previous show was a budget of $300What was the head count?
+Discussed previous show was a budget of roughly $300 What was the head count?
 How many computers?
 Did they provide their own?
 How long did the show go?